 POSTED BY July 11, 2010 COMMENTS (158)ON

 I liked this article immensely and echoes my sentiments exactly.
-I agree with you regarding the way people go overboard on the car loans and personal loans to satisfy their craze to keep up with their friends and neighbours.
+I agree with you regarding the way people go overboard on car loans and personal loans to satisfy their craze to keep up with their friends and neighbors.
 But I would differ on the home loans.
 For most people, buying a first home is an emotional decision especially if they want to occupy it for personal use.
 Even if the value of a self-occupied house appreciates substantially, it is only notional as you don’t want to sell it.

 I want to relate my personal experience on the home purchase.
 We are a joint family and about 14 years back, we (my husband and I, both working and earning) purchased a 2 BHK flat in a Delhi suburb for 11 lakhs.
-We wanted 3 BHK flat badly but could not afford the EMIs although it costed only 2-3 lakhs more.
-But a few years down the line, both our incomes increased and on hindsight we repented the decision of not going for the 3 BHK flat.
+We wanted 3 BHK flat badly but could not afford the EMIs although it cost only 2-3 lakhs more.
+But a few years down the line, both our incomes increased and in hindsight, we repented the decision of not going for the 3 BHK flat.

 We anticipated that after paying EMIs for 3 BHK flat would have resulted in a liquidity crunch for some time.
 So we did not take the risk at that time.
 But what we did not factor in, was that the liquidity crunch would have lasted only for a very little time as the incomes also increased.

 When I said that buying is better than renting, is not an emotional decision but a pragmatic one.
 1. For one, investing in a house is good for your asset allocation – you are spreading out your investments in Equity, debt, real estate, etc. 2.
 I do not buy the argument that the money spent on EMIs are better deployed in other investments like MFs or stocks.